 2. Have Customer Care Live in the Cloud

-Another tech tool that many consider to be disruptive is software as a service (SaaS).
+Another tech tool that many consider as disruptive is ‘software as a service’ (SaaS).
 Using a cloud-based care center, a company can share software at a fraction of the normal price.
 This software can handle much of the customer service functions automatically, giving your business the appearance of around-the-clock interactivity.